jdinh8124/developer-resources/README.md

 - A repository of resources that helped me grow as a developer and created to help others down a similar path.

 ## Background
-Hello, my name is James Dinh, and I am currently a software engineer at Jonel Engineering who is passionate about development, coding, search engine optimization, accessibility, UX & UI design, learning new technologies and the role of technology in education.
+Hello, my name is James Dinh, and I am currently a senior software engineer at Groundswell who is passionate about development, coding, search engine optimization, accessibility, UX & UI design, learning new technologies and the role of technology in education.

 I am a dedicated individual who is passionate about learning and growing in every facet of my professional life.
 There have been two themes throughout my career, my willingness to lead and my drive to help others succeed.
 I believe that collaboration and compassion for one another can go a long way in any team.
 My experiences as a teacher and coach have shaped me into the person I am today, and has led me to my current passion, software development.